apache/druid/docs/api-reference/service-status-api.md

 ### Get process health

 #### URL

 <get>`GET`</get> `/status/health`

-Always returns a boolean `true` value with a 200 OK response, useful for automated health checks.
+Retrieves the health of the Druid service.
+If online, it will always return a JSON object with the boolean `true` value, indicating that the service can receive API calls.
+It is useful for automated health checks.

+#### Query parameter

+No query parameters.

 #### Responses